 - use GPS

 If an operator is doing his or her due diligence to remain safe and still hits a submerged object or runs aground, it may not be negligence.
-If an operator is not using the tools available to avoid an accident and is traveling a high rate of speed, then it would be negligent.
+Sometimes, a boating accident is just an accident.
+Having an experienced personal injury attorney who understands boating accident laws will help determine if you have a case.

 It can be challenging to determine and prove negligence in a boat accident.
 Boating accident victims need proper representation to get the compensation they deserve.